MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-authentication-external-method-add.md

 ## Add an external authentication method by using Entra admin center

-To add the external authentication method, the customer admin will need the values listed previously (**ExternalAuthenticationMethod**: Name, AppId, ClientId, and DiscoveryUrl).
+To add the external authentication method, the customer admin will need the values listed previously (**ExternalAuthenticationMethodConfiguration**: Name, AppId, ClientId, and DiscoveryUrl).
 These values will be updated in the Entra admin center authentication methods policy (**Security** > **Authentication methods** > **Policies**), after selecting to add an external authentication method.

 :::image type="content" source="./media/how-to-authentication-external-method-add/add-external-method.png" alt-text="Screenshot of how to add an external authentication method.":::